Your Duty Of Care

 You can transfer waste to someone for “authorised transport purposes”, meaning:

 If you think someone might not be authorised, they may be breaking the law.
 In this case, do not allow them to take your waste to be taken them.

-Further advice is available from the Waste & Recycling Code of Practice.
+Further advice is available from the Waste and Recycling Code of Practice.

 Anyone who arranges the recycling or disposal of waste, on behalf of someone else, must be registered as a waste broker.

 Exemptions do apply, mainly for charities and voluntary organisations.
 The Environment Agencies list full details of all brokers and exemptions.

 When waste is passed from one person to another the person taking the waste must have a written description of it.
 A Waste Transfer Note must also be filled in and signed by both persons involved in the transfer.

 Who provides the Waste Transfer Note is not important as long as it contains the right information.

 Repeated transfers of the same kind of waste between the same parties can be covered by one Waste Transfer Note for up to a year.
 For example, weekly collections from shops.

 The Waste Transfer Note must include: